 Nano Hearing Aids are available in seven models with the most positive reviews and can be purchased online, directly from the company website.
 The various models are very affordable, light to wear, and discreet.
 High-quality sound and excellent customer service ensure that they remain a popular choice.

 They are easy to purchase, without needing to visit an audiologist, because users can adjust the sound with the volume setting no matter the level of hearing loss.
 When delivered they also include various earbud sizes to ensure that the user can choose the best one for a snug fit.

 Popular Nano models include:

 One of their advanced models is the Nano Sigma with wireless app-controlled technology.
 The settings can be adjusted and it has many environment modes.
 The [gcontent single-link-x2r] is rechargeable and background noise reduction makes this a popular model.
-The [gcontent single-link-cicd] and [gcontent single-link-cica] models are discreet and come in two models, they are rechargeable with a 16-hour battery life on a 2-hour charge.
+The [gcontent single-link-cicd] and [gcontent single-link-cica] models are discreet and come in two models.

 Besides very affordable prices on even the most advanced models, the models work and those offered elsewhere at much higher prices.
 The company offers a 45-day money-back guarantee.
 It is easy to select hearing aids on their website and they offer a secure checkout system.
 They have a team of experts who can help with any queries before and after purchase.
 Nano offers a protection plan for new hearing aids.